kerubobosire254/sentiment-analysis_app/README.md

 ## What It Does

-The app takes an Amazon-style product review as text input and returns a sentiment prediction (Positive / Negative) with a confidence score, in real time, through a deployed web interface.
+The app takes an Amazon-style product review — or a whole CSV of them — and returns a sentiment prediction (Positive / Negative) with a confidence score, in real time, through a deployed web interface.
 No GPU required, no API call to an LLM, sub-second inference.

 ```
-User Review
+User Review (single text OR batch CSV)
     ↓
 Text Preprocessing (lowercase, strip HTML, remove noise)
     ↓